Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

     - /mcdc update                  | Check for update
     - /mcdc whitelist \<player\>    | Add a player to the server whitelist
   - Admin Commands
-    - /mcdc reload                  | Reload MCDiscordChat config file (admin only)
+    - /mcdc reload                  | Reload MC-Discord-Chat config file (admin only)
 - Fully customizable message format
   - Sending specific server messages to Discord can be disabled
   - In-game